 Sandusky Schools bond issue

-•If approved, this bond issue would generate nearly $58 million in an estimated timeframe of 37 years to construct two new elementary school buildings, renovate science labs at Sandusky High School and demolish three existing buildings.
+• If approved, this bond issue would generate funds for a building project costing $58 million total, in a timeframe of 37 years.
+The proposal would construct two new elementary school buildings, renovate science labs at Sandusky High School and demolish three existing buildings.

 • Would cost the owner of a $100,000 home about $138 in additional taxes per year.